Death anxiety: Sex

 The connection between death anxiety and one's sex appears to be strong.
 Studies show that females tend to have more death anxiety than males.
 In 1984, Thorson and Powell did a study to investigate this connection, and they sampled men and women from 16 years of age to over 60.
 The Death Anxiety Scale, and other scales such as the Collett-Lester Fear of Death Scale, showed higher mean scores for women than for men.
 Moreover, researchers believe that age and culture could be major influences in why women score higher on death anxiety scales than men.

 Through the evolutionary period, a basic method was created to deal with death anxiety and also as a means of dealing with loss.
 Denial is used when memories or feelings are too painful to accept and are often rejected.
-By maintaining that the event never happened, rather than accepting it, allows an individual more time to work through the inevitable pain.
+Maintaining that the event never happened rather than accepting it allows an individual more time to work through the inevitable pain.
 When a loved one dies in a family, denial is often implemented as a means to come to grips with the reality that the person is gone.
 Closer families often deal with death better than when coping individually.
 As society and families drift apart so does the time spent bereaving those who have died, which in turn leads to negative emotion and negativity towards death.
 Mothers hold greater concerns about death due to their caring role within the family.
 It is this common role of women that leads to greater death anxiety as it emphasize the 'importance to live' for her offspring.
 Although it is common knowledge that all living creatures die, many people do not accept their own mortality, preferring not to accept that death is inevitable, and that they will one day die.